hsuanchih/Scribbles/Swift/Protocol-Existential-Container.md

 |________________________|

 ```
-We would have 2 protocol witness tables in the lookup.
-Here `length` is a computed property, and equivalently represented as a method with no parameters.
+The protocol witness table in the lookup would be that declared in protocol `GeometricAttribute`.
+Why?
+Because we've declared line to be of type `GeometricAttribute`.